Parliamentary.ai

 Government Spending

-The Commons rejected Lords Amendment 1 specifically because it would involve a charge on public funds.
-No figures are provided.
+The Commons rejected at least one Lords amendment (regarding citizens' rights) specifically because it would involve a charge on public funds, although no precise figures were given.

 Groups Affected

-• EU citizens residing in the UK: The rejected amendment concerning residence documents would have directly impacted their ability to obtain and maintain proof of residency.
+• EU citizens residing in the UK: The amendments concerning residence documents directly affect their rights and access to official documentation.

 Full Text